-Date Description June 2006 Policy adopted June 2012 Policy reviewed and Updated in conjunction with LTP June 2018 Adopted November 2018 Remissions of Rates on Land-Lock Land amended.
+Date Description June 2006 Policy adopted June 2012 Policy reviewed and updated in conjunction with LTP June 2018 Adopted November 2018 Remissions of Rates on Land-Lock Land amended.
 Name changed to Remissions of Rates on Low Value Remote Properties.
 Doc 702940.
-March 2020 Remissions for Council Properties adopted June 2020 Remission for Extreme Financial Hardship adopted June 2021 Policy Review and addition of Remission of UAGC to Certain Separately Used or Inhabited Parts of Ratings Units (SUIPS)
+March 2020 Remissions for Council Properties adopted June 2020 Remission for Extreme Financial Hardship adopted June 2024 Reviewed pursuant to requirements in the Local Government (Rating of Whenua Māori) Amendment Act 2021 and in conjunction with LTP.
+Addition of Remissions for second SUIP to reduce UAC rating charges and extension of Remissions for Extreme Financial Hardship.